Francisco Ramírez Medina: Legacy

 One of the bond certificates depicting Ramírez.

 The street sign for Calle Presidente Ramírez.

 On November 16, 1930, the Puerto Rican Nationalist Party issued bonds in the name of the "Republic of Puerto Rico" bearing the photograph of Dr. Ramírez "First President of the Republic".
-There's a street in Hato Rey, Puerto Rico called Calle Presidente Ramírez (lit.
+There is a street in Hato Rey, Puerto Rico, called Calle Presidente Ramírez (lit.
 "President Ramírez Street") in his honor.
 In addition it makes recognition of Ramírez Medina with a character in the play entitled "El Grito de Lares ... un momento en la historia."
 This work was written and has been run by the same author, Gerardo Lugo Segarra better known by his stage name as Jerry Segarra.
 The play was premiered on September 22, 2009 and since then uses the actual scenarios where they developed the Grito de Lares as were the Revolution Square, City Hall, the temple of the Catholic Church and the streets around the Plaza in Lares, Puerto Rico.